-In the event it becomes necessary for a student to leave a classroom, he or she must sign out according to school policy.
-Students are not permitted to wander aimlessly about the school.
+In the event it is necessary for a student to leave a classroom, he or she must sign out according to school policy.
+Students are not permitted to walk freely about the school without approval in accord with school policy.